mikelind28/CLI-Vehicle-Builder/README.md

 ## Credits

-Thanks to edX Boot Camps LLC for providing the starter code and assignment prompt, and thanks to teacher's assistant Matteo Ramazzini for showing me [TypeScript's type assertion](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) feature, helped me ensure that only certain types of vehicles could perform certain actions!
+Thanks to edX Boot Camps LLC for providing the starter code and assignment prompt, and thanks to our teacher's assistant Matteo Ramazzini for showing me [TypeScript's type assertion](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#type-assertions) feature, which helped me ensure that only certain types of vehicles could perform certain actions!

 ## License